saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- An Analysis of Covariance (ANCOVA) is a special case of linear models where we are interested in the effects of one **numerical continuous explanatory** variable and one **categorical explanatory** variable and their **interaction** (often the interaction is the important aspect of the analysis design).
 The response/dependent variable is *still* a numerical variable.

 >- An analysis of covariance is also used in slighlty different instance where we want to *control* for the effects of some continuous variable while assessing the difference between some categorical variable of interest.
-Imagine trying to determing the effects of some treatment on the growth of an organism, but the organisms are at different sizes at the start.
-An ANCOVA would try to compare the means of the treatment while controlling for the different intial sizes.
+Imagine trying to determine the effects of some treatment on the growth of an organism, but the organisms are at different sizes at the start.
+An ANCOVA would try to compare the means of the treatment while controlling for the different initial sizes.

 >- In simpler terms an ANCOVA is a combination of simple linear regression and a one-way ANOVA